• Skip to primary navigation

 Can this recipe be made gluten or dairy free?

-Yes for a dairy free option you can swap the butter out for a dairy free spread.
-For gluten free, swap the plain flour for a gluten free plain flour blend.
+Yes for a dairy free option you can swap the butter out for a dairy free spread or baking block.
+For gluten free, swap the plain flour for a gluten free plain flour blend and you might also like to add 1 tsp xanthan gum to the pastry for better texture.
+Or you could use ready made gluten free pastry.
+Please do check the labels for everything you use to make this recipe if you are serving it to someone with an allergy or intolerance.

 Bakewell Tart